 Charges will continue to be set annually in consultation with the Portfolio Holder, so as to consider the local climate for Beach Huts.
 The fees and charges set will reflect the cost of the service in the short, medium and long term.
-This will also consider charging for leases and commercial leases following final adoption of the strategy, as mentioned elsewhere in this strategy.
+This will also include charging for leases and commercial leases.